Things to do in Freycinet National Park, Tasmania

 The owners provide kayaks free of charge, there are fishing rods for use, plenty of games to play, shelves of DVD’s and piles of magazines to read.

-Read our full review of the Blue House here.
+Read our full review of the Blue House here, or you can check prices and availability for The Blue House here

 We could have stayed at Freycinet National Park for at least a week.